250908-NET/hedgehog-trade-hub/UserStories.md

 4. As a user, I want to view ratings or feedback about the other trader so that I feel confident the trade will go smoothly.

 5. As a user, I want to leave feedback after the trade to help future users judge reliability.

+6. As a user, I want to ensure unauthorized people cannot modify my trades and items so that my information is secure.
+(JWT?)

 ## Sequences